khansaad1275/Random-Gamil-Python/README.md

 # Random-Gamil-Python

-This code will Genrate random gmail accounts
+This code will Genrate random gmail accounts.